GoogleChrome/web.dev/.github/ISSUE_TEMPLATE/propose-new-content.md

 ---
-name: Propose new content or update existing content
+name: Propose new content
-about: Use this ticket for anything related to adding/updating/removing web.dev content
+about: Use this template to propose new web.dev content
 title: 'content: TODO'
 labels: content
 assignees: 'kaycebasques'
 ---

-* Use this template to update existing content or propose new content.
+* Use this template to propose new content.
 * Delete any fields that aren't relevant to your issue.
 * Update the title of this issue with a brief summary of the work to be done.

-## Update existing content

-### What page(s) need to be updated?

-Provide a list of URLs.

-### Why is this update needed?

-### What's the deadline?

-#### Is it a hard deadline?

-If yes, please explain why.

 ## Propose new content